 In order to decommission the existing plant and construct a new facility there are a few items that need to be addressed.
 If a new facility is built and the old plant is removed, a new TCEQ wastewater discharge permit will be required.
 The current permit has more lenient criteria for the effluent discharge characteristics from the plant and allows the current facility to be grandfathered under the older plant requirements.
-A new plant will not be grandfathered under the new plant and effluent discharge.
+A new plant will not be grandfathered under the old standards, thus current design standards will be required to design the new plant and effluent discharge.